jhasegaw/intro_speech_understanding/README.md

 # intro_speech_understanding

-This repository contains assignments for the KCGI graduate course "Intro to Speech Understanding."
+This repository contains assignments for the <a href="https://www.kcg.edu/">KCGI</a> graduate course "Intro to Speech Understanding."

 ## Getting Started